cj-clifton/spinningup-docker/README.md

-# SpinningUp with Docker on VS-Code
+# Spinning Up with Docker and VS Code

 Use this repo to run <a href="https://spinningup.openai.com/en/latest/index.html">Open AI's Spinning Up</a> package in a Docker container with full visualisations using VS Code.